A Foodcentric Life

 Substitutions and Variations

-• Trade up the herbs for a French seasoning blend called Herbes de Provence.
+• Herbs - Use a dried French seasoning blend called Herbes de Provence.

-• Great Northern, navy beans, or small white beans all work just as well in this soup.
+• Bean options - Great Northern, navy beans, or small white beans all work just as well in this soup.

 Chef's tip on buying fennel: Fennel bulbs vary in size, and how many you need depends on how they're trimmed.
 Some come with the feathery green stalks still attached, while others are already cleaned up.
 For this recipe, you'll need about 1¼ pounds of fennel after trimming.
 That's typically 2-3 medium bulbs.
 Find it year round in the store and at it's best in fall to early spring.